 Lately I’ve hired a cleaning lady to come help me with the deeper cleaning stuff.

-When I’m really busy with work (blogging), I don’t have time to stay on top of daily AND weekly cleaning tasks, so I just focus on the daily stuff and let someone else do the weekly items.
+When I’m really busy with work (blogging), I don’t have time to stay on top of daily AND weekly cleaning tasks, so I just focus on the daily stuff and let someone else do the weekly items like clean toilets.

 The Things I Do Every Day to Keep My House Clean & Tidy

 Before I kept a neat & tidy house, I thought that the name of the game was DEEP cleaning and doing chores on certain days of the week.